szymonlyszkowski/aws-sysops-associate-notes/topics.md

 * SQS operations
 * burstable performance

+###### NACL
+* Rules are evaluated starting with the lowest **numbered rule**.
+As soon as a rule matches traffic, it's applied regardless of any higher-numbered rule that might contradict it.

 ###### SQS
 * Messages stored for max 14 days
 * SQS vs Amazon MQ - use MQ when deploying legacy apps.
 Amazon MQ uses industry standard interfaces so no refactoring needed to app.